EmirTutar/bachelor-thesis-ipc-testing/README.md

-# Bachelor Thesis: Development and Evaluation of a System Testing Framework for eCAL-Based Inter-Process Communication
+# Bachelor Thesis: Developing Testing and Automation Strategies for IPC Middleware – Demonstrated with eCAL

 ## Get the PDF - Version
 Latest Version of the Bachelor Thesis: